renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 **Containers**

-- Steps 2-4 would be launched within `Dockerfile`
+- Steps 2-4 can be automated with a `Dockerfile`
 - Results in a commit + tag
 - If your project has tests (lucky you!) and breaks, stop everything
 - Push to package Docker Hub